 Councils across the country are required under the Civil Contingencies Act (2004) to make plans for maintaining vital services during “civil emergencies” and, in the words of 2018 government good practice guidance, to “protect, advise and provide humanitarian assistance” to residents and “play a major role in community leadership and recovery, going beyond the usual hours of work”.

 The 32 London boroughs and the City of London Corporation each have a number of such plans, covering challenges ranging from terror attacks to floods.
-London Councils is the body that represents all 33 authorities, and this includes being a crucial part of the London-wide London Resilience Forum (LRF), the capital’s cross-agency panel which also includes the police, fire service, NHS, Transport for London, Public Health England and the utility companies.
+London Councils is the body that represents all 33 authorities, and this includes being a crucial part of the London-wide London Resilience Forum (LRF), the capital’s cross-agency panel, which also includes the police, fire service, NHS, Transport for London, Public Health England, voluntary sector bodies, utility companies and others.
+The Forum sets strategy for the 170 or more organisations that make up the London Resilience Partnership.

 Representatives of national government can also become involved in resilience forum business: for example, the Department for the Environment, Food and Rural Affairs had input into its planning for the impacts of a no-deal Brexit.
 Fiona Twycross, the London Assembly Member and deputy mayor for fire and resilience who has chaired the LRF on the Mayor’s behalf since 2016, said at Mayor’s Question Time last week that lessons learned from those preparations were now coming in useful, as the COVID-19 impacts could be long-term as a no-deal Brexit’s were expected to be.